-Gastroesophageal reflux is defined as the temporary reflux of gastric content into the esophagus, and this may also occur in healthy individuals.
+Gastroesophageal reflux is the temporary reflux of gastric content into the esophagus.
+This condition may also occur in healthy individuals.
 To a certain degree, it is a physiological response, particularly after the consumption of a fatty meal or wine.

 Gastroesophageal reflux disease

-Gastroesophageal reflux disease (GERD) is also called (acid) reflux disease sometimes.
-GERD leads to diminished life quality and/or puts the individual’s health at risk.
+Gastroesophageal reflux disease (GERD) is sometimes called (acid) reflux disease.
+GERD leads to a diminished quality of life and/or puts the individual’s health at risk.
 GERD is divided into:

-- NERD (non-erosive reflux disease): The patients suffer from asymptomatic reflux.
+- NERD (non-erosive reflux disease): Here, patients suffer from asymptomatic reflux.
 However, reflux esophagitis cannot be macroscopically or histologically ascertained.

-- ERD (erosive reflux disease) = Reflux esophagitis: Here, endoscopy will reveal mucosal lesions, either macroscopically or during histopathological examination.
+- ERD (erosive reflux disease) or Reflux esophagitis: In this condition, endoscopy reveals mucosal lesions, either macroscopically or during a histopathological examination.
 This finding is indicative of reflux esophagitis.

-- Barrett-esophagus: This is potential epithelial dysplasia that can occur in the esophagus during the course of GERD, which constitutes a precancerous stage of esophageal adenocarcinoma.
+- Barrett’s esophagus: This is potential epithelial dysplasia that can occur in the esophagus during the course of GERD, which constitutes a precancerous stage of esophageal adenocarcinoma.

-Up to 20% of people in western countries are affected by acid reflux disease (increasing incidence), 60% of whom display no lesions (NERD).
+Up to 20% of people in western countries are affected by acid reflux disease, and the incidence is increasing; 60% of these patients display no lesions (NERD).
 The remaining 40% display reflux esophagitis (ERD).

-Depending on its etiopathogenesis, reflux disease is divided into the following 2 categories:
+Depending on its etiopathogenesis, reflux disease is divided into 2 categories:

 - Secondary reflux disease